etherex/etherex/etherex/WhitePaper.md

 * Adoption and ecosystem

-Managing the integration of other cryptocurrencies is a challenging part of a decentralized exchange, and probably the main reason why none has emerged so far.
-Ethereum now provides a solution to the security and decentralization, but also brings the necessary building blocks for other cryptocurrencies to start interacting.
-A decentralized exchange will be the first application of this kind to take advantage of those possibilities.
+Managing the integration of other cryptocurrencies is a challenging aspect of a decentralized exchange - and probably the main reason why none has emerged so far.
+Ethereum provides a solution to the security and decentralization, but also brings the necessary building blocks for other cryptocurrencies to start interacting.
+A decentralized exchange will be the first application of this kind to take advantage of these possibilities.

 Outside of the Ethereum network, a decentralized exchange will need secure wallets and their related APIs to communicate information back into the trading engine.
-The first implementations for ETH/BTC might require a more centralized approach depending on the tools available to secure off-chain coins.
-Decisions will need to be taken regarding other trading pairs, and easier and more direct implementations into the Ethereum network will offer alternatives that will also have to be considered when they arise.
+The first implementations for the Ether/Bitcoin (ETH/BTC) trading pair might require a more centralized approach depending on the tools available to secure off-chain coins.
+Seperate decisions will need to be made regarding other trading pairs, and easier and more direct implementations into the Ethereum network may also offer alternatives that will have to be considered when they arise.

 ### Blockchain bloat

-Trading data will need to be regularly optimized to maintain an acceptable footprint on the Ethereum network.
-More research and tests will be needed, but it is already clear that the operating costs will not be suited for HFT trading and for very small trades.
-It will be the project's responsibility to be properly optimized both in its execution and storage use.
-However, other scaling issues would have to be resolved within the Ethereum platform itself, to which the exchange would contribute with any development or direct code contribution.
+Trading data will need to be regularly optimized in order to maintain an acceptable footprint on the Ethereum network.
+While further experimentation is needed, it’s already clear that the operating costs will not be suited for high-frequency trading (HFT) and for very small trades.
+It will be the exchange’s responsibility to be properly optimized both in its execution and storage use.
+However, other scaling issues will have to be resolved within the Ethereum platform itself, by its core development team and with the assistance of EtherEx and other Dapp developers.

 ### Off-chain coins and fiat integration

-It has to be understood that the decentralized exchange itself will not be providing the off-chain services but act as a hub for other DAOs and DACs to provide such services.
-In the same way that Ethereum provides a feature-less platform, the exchange initially provides a blank slate for new markets.
-Many pairs of the same currency can also compete in security, features, speed, privacy and so on, across different levels of decentralization.

-Ethereum will not be able to interact with off chain assets such as Bitcoin and Litecoin without first having brought those off chain assets onto Ethereum.
+Ethereum will not be able to interact with off-chain assets such as Bitcoin and Litecoin without first having brought those off chain assets onto Ethereum.
 Since the ability to bring off chain assets onto the Ethereum chain is not a feature built into the core of Ethereum, the exchange will have to implement these off chain assets while staying true to its goal of decentralization.

 At this point a few different solutions offer themselves.
 It may be possible to use a combination of multi-signature wallets and oracles to create an environment where no one party has the ability to steal assets or block them from moving.
 Another solution is to implement side chains as a way to trustlessly handle these off chain assets.
-Unfortunately the bitcoin technology is not in place to implement side chains from their end so the sidechain option will not be a viable one until the core bitcoin technology is updated.
+Unfortunately the Bitcoin technology is not in place to implement side chains from their end so the sidechain option will not be a viable one until the core Bitcoin technology is updated.
 Though once it becomes a possibility, sidechains might be the optimal way to implement off chain assets.

 Fiat integration brings its own set of problems as by nature fiat is not decentralized.
 If fiat existed on a blockchain, implementing it would be no different than adding any other off chain asset.
 Unfortunately, that is not the case.

 One possible solution to this conundrum is the use of shelling coins to hold a steady value.
 While it may not technically be fiat, shelling coins could be pegged to a steady value such as the USD, EUR or even commodities such as oil and gold.
 Another possible solution for fiat integration is that a third party with the existing infrastructure may decide it is profitable to issue Ethereum USD coins.
 If an entity takes up the role of taking in fiat and issuing Ethereum coins representing that fiat, it could be implemented or even used directly on the exchange.

 ### Adoption and ecosystem